 When an activity is performed at high intensity, however, the anaerobic system becomes dominant.
 Your anaerobic system can produce energy much more quickly than your aerobic system.

 It is impossible to perform exercise anaerobically for long periods of time as energy resources are quickly depleted.
 Thus, your body works aerobically to replenish the oxygen debt built up during the intense periods.

-During a match, football players perform a mixture of high intensity – like sprinting – and low intensity – like jogging – exercises:
+During a match, football players perform a mixture of high-intensity – like sprinting – and low-intensity – like jogging – exercises:

 - Walking accounts for 25% of time spent

-- Jogging takes up 37% of time
+- Jogging takes up 37% of the time

 - Sprinting accounts for 11% of time spent

-- Running backwards consumes 7% of time
+- Running backward consumes 7% of the time

 Strength training and football